 You might start with reading your policy.
 Search for the exceptions or exclusions.
 Look for terms like “Livery.”

-For example, my personal policy read that they don't provide coverage “for that “insured's” (meaning me) liability arising out of the ownership or operation of a vehicle while it is being used as a public or livery conveyence.”
+For example, when I started delivering, my personal auto insurance policy read that they don't provide coverage “for that “insured's” (meaning me) liability arising out of the ownership or operation of a vehicle while it is being used as a public or livery conveyence.”